-The cerebral cortex controls both motor function and emotions, and in my case my motor skills and physical disability are relatively mild: the main issues revolve around my inability to physically feel and my sensory issues.
+The cerebral cortex controls both motor function and emotions, and in my case my motor skills and physical disability are relatively mild.
+The main issues revolve around my inability to feel emotions and my sensory issues.

 There is no easy way to deal with a disability.
-Where one person might struggle, another with similar symptoms may not, but our perceptions and the nature of having a disability, and us having to fit in are hard.
+Where one person might struggle, another with similar symptoms may not, but how we mentally think around our disability and the nature of what a disability is and how it can make us feel day to day, can make it hard for us to fit in.
 I don’t think one element is harder than the other, I just think they’re different.

-I talk about my intuition a lot, because I use that as compensation.
-I use it in the context of my emotions and to gauge or anticipate how others might feel.
+I talk about my intuition a lot because I use that as compensation for my lack of mental acumen because of my disability.
+I use it in the context of my emotions and to gauge or anticipate how others might feel, or think.
 I also use it to read other people’s emotions and manage my thoughts constructively.
 I say thoughts, rather than feelings, because that is what they are.
 They’re just thoughts.

-To feel is to physically feel and all that physically feeling entails, but the damage to the cerebral cortex means this is what I struggle with.
-Because of my brain impairment, it is easy for me to lock myself away.
+The extensive damage to the cerebral cortex means I struggle with my emotional feelings, as they are impaired.
+Also, because of my autism it is easy for me to lock myself away.
 Inevitably I retreat into my own little world.
 My intuition acts as my guide and helps me work things out where my brain isn’t able to do it.

-I choose to adapt, to try to find acceptance on everything I deal with.
+I choose to adapt, to try to find acceptance with everything I deal with.
 Life becomes harder if I don’t.
-I must fit into my life around my disability, as others must fit into mine.
+I must fit my life around my disability, as others must try to fit into mine.